Nathur64/ExtraUtils/readme.md

 # Extra Utils Spigot Plugin
-* Adds extra commands and utilitys for spigot.
-* Current features: Distance API, Distance Command.
+* A plugin that offers utilities for plugins written for a specific server.
+It also provides extra commands so you can see what the classes and class-methods do.

 - Required: spigot 1.12.2